Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Compassionate Approach

-After an Uber accident, clients tell us their worlds are falling apart.
-Our Uber lawyers hear that and make it our mission to make the experience from the point you begin working with us to the end as seamless and stress-free as possible.
+Our Uber lawyers hear this, and make it our mission to make the experience from the point you begin working with us to the end as seamless and stress-free as possible.
 There is nothing fair about getting into a car accident that is not your fault.
 It can be immensely disruptive to your daily routine.
 You may now have injuries that keep you from doing the things you love.
 With a disability note, you may be unable to work due to your Uber accident.
 You now have to travel to doctor appointments, which may be across town.
-Our legal team understands what you are going through and are ready to fight to get you the justice and compensation you deserve.
-Feel free to call us today for a free consultation.
+Our legal team understands what you are going through and is ready to fight to get you the justice and compensation you deserve.
+Call us today for a free consultation.

 Understanding Your Rights as a Passenger or Driver